-The following links below provide useful guidance for parents or carers with regards with how to keep your child safe, including top tips for searching online safely, being safe with a mobile phone and how to deal with online bullying.
+Click here to view support and guidance for parents or carers with regards with how to keep your child safe, including top tips for searching online safely, being safe with a mobile phone and how to deal with online bullying.

 Staying Safe Online

 - Don’t post any personal information online – like your address, email address or mobile number.

 - Think carefully before posting pictures or videos of yourself.
 Once you’ve put a picture of yourself online most people can see it and may be able to download it, it’s not just yours anymore.

 - Keep your privacy settings as high as possible